jupyter/nbconvert/docs/source/customizing.rst

  - preprocessors classes to register in the exporter when using that template.

-Inspecting the configuration of the reveal template we see that it inherits from the lab template, exports text/html, and enables a preprocessor called "500-reveal".
+Inspecting the configuration of the reveal template we see that it inherits from the lab template, exports text/html, and enables two preprocessors called "100-pygments" and "500-reveal".

 .. code::